onur-zengin/python-cisco-iosxr/README.md

    Maximum serving capacity of a CDN node relative to its wire rate.
 Default value is '90'.

-   While working with Akamai MCDN regions, this parameter must be configured to the lowest of the 'bit-cap' or 'flit-
+   While working with Akamai MCDN regions, this parameter must be configured to the lowest of the _bit-cap_ or _flit-
-    limit' values.
+    limit_ values.
 For instance; if the maximum expected throughput from a CDN region with 200 Gbps physical capacity is 160 Gbps due to its manually overridden bit-limit, then the cdn_serving_cap must be set to '80'.
 When the bit- limit is removed, it should be reset to a value (typically >90) that is indicative of the highest achievable throughput without the region being flit-limited.